What is the Prater testnet?

-The Prater testnet allows developers to test node operations such as adding and removing validators, migrating between clients and performing upgrades and backups.
+The Prater testnet allowed developers to test node operations such as adding and removing validators, migrating between clients, and performing upgrades and backups.

 The Prater testnet is unique because it involves a proof-of-stake testing environment rather than proof-of-work.
-Because the mainnet Ethereum blockchain is planning to merge with the Beacon Chain to switch to a proof-of-stake consensus mechanism, the Prater testnet will serve as a useful environment for developers to test their node configurations and smart contracts.
+Because the mainnet Ethereum blockchain merged with the Beacon Chain to switch to a proof-of-stake consensus mechanism, the Prater testnet was a useful environment for developers to test their node configurations and smart contracts.

 Generally, testnets are alternative blockchains for developers to run their smart contracts in a sandbox environment to detect bugs and refine their codebase.

-Overall, the Prater testnet is a great place for developers to test their validators particularly regarding node operations, to ensure a smooth deployment onto Ethereum's planned proof-of-stake mainnet migration in 2022.
+Overall, the Prater testnet was a great place for developers to test their validators, particularly regarding node operations, which ensured a smooth deployment of Ethereum's planned proof-of-stake mainnet migration in 2022.